Spatial fluctuations at vertices of epithelial layers: quantification of regulation by Rho pathway

-\acknowledgments{We thank F. Graner for helpful discussions and a critical reading of the manuscript.
+We thank F. Graner for helpful discussions.
 We acknowledge J. W. Nelson for sending the MDCK cell lines.
-We also thank N. Maggartou for extraction of data and lab members for discussions.
+We also thank N. Maggartou for extraction of data and lab. members for discussions.
 This work is supported by CNRS, FRC and University of Strasbourg.
 N.S.G. is the incumbent of the Lee and William Abramowitz Professorial Chair of Biophysics.